 Chapter 9: Conclusion–How RWC Works Well with Tile

-A licensed and experienced contractor or installer that knows how to install tile is the way to go when you want the job done right the first time.
+A licensed and experienced contractor or installer that knows how to install tile floors in the kitchen, bathroom and any other room you want is the way to go when you want the job done right the first time.
 If you have an idea of what you want, or you need help with every step of the process, RWC can help.
 Our experts point out the latest styles, pros and cons of various types of tile, color schemes, maintenance tips and what our techs do once they are in your home.
+We’ll know and recommend the best type of tile for your kitchen or bathroom floor after hearing your ideas and wants for your soon-to-be renovated space!

 Just like any other large home improvement project, the first step is planning.